wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 ♪ Going on before. ♪

-In Matthew nine, verse four, Jesus said,  "Why would you entertain evil thoughts in your hearts?"
+JEFF: In Matthew nine, verse four, Jesus said,  "Why would you entertain evil thoughts in your hearts?"

-- (quietly) Do you have evil thoughts?
+YOUNG SHELDON: (quietly) Do you have evil thoughts?

-- Shh.
+MARY: Shh.

-I just don't think this part applies to me.
+YOUNG SHELDON: I just don't think this part applies to me.

 That's fine.
 Be quiet and listen.